Uploading Video Assets

 The second question is relevant only if you answer “yes” to the first question.
 It is asking what languages are supported in this video by "open captions".
 We track support both for “open captions” (captions burned into the video) and “closed captions” (captions housed in a separate file).
 At the time of upload, we want to know the language or languages of the open captions.

 CHECK ONLY LANGUAGES FOR WHICH CAPTIONS OR SUBTITLES ARE EMBEDDED DIRECTLY INTO THE VIDEO STREAM.
-If you have captions as separate files, you will be offered the opportunity to upload those files later.
+If you have captions as separate files, you will be offered the opportunity to upload those files later after the ingest process has completed.

 In the Captions/Subtitles box is a list of all languages supported by the festival plus the language of your project.
 You can either drag a captions file onto the box or you can click on a specific language.